Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages

 \subsubsection{Maintained Score Calculation}

-Using the repository metadata collected in \ref{sec:github_repo_metadata}, we reconstruct the daily \textit{Maintained} scores across the experiment period to obtain a consistent ground truth.
-The reconstruction proceeds in three steps, following the official \textit{Maintained} check specification from the OpenSSF Scorecard~\cite{openssf_scorecard}.
+Using the repository metadata collected in Section~\ref{sec:github_repo_metadata}, we reconstruct the daily \textit{Maintained} scores across the experiment period to obtain a consistent ground truth, i.e., the scores as they would be computed by the OpenSSF Scorecard based on historical repository states.
+The reconstruction follows the official specification and proceeds in three stages~\cite{openssf_scorecard}: